Sustainability

 • Laurel Hill’s operation staff monitors and records gas usage.
 Gas usage was recorded lower in 2025 compared to 2024.

 • Green efforts in the IT Department have focused on improving energy efficiency and reducing the staff’s environmental footprint.
-These include: moving toward the purchase of more Energy Star-certified devices such as laptops, monitors, and printers; reducing the number of on-premise servers through consolidation and virtualization; installation of occupancy sensors in key public areas to reduce energy use due to lighting; and encouraging document sharing and collaboration through OneDrive, SharePoint, and Teams to minimize paper usage.
+These include: purchasing more Energy Star-certified devices such as laptops, monitors, and printers; reducing the number of on-premise servers through consolidation and virtualization; installation of occupancy sensors in key public areas to reduce energy use due to lighting; and encouraging document sharing and collaboration through OneDrive, SharePoint, and Teams to minimize paper usage.

-• Engage with and educate local communities interested in learning more about Laurel Hill’s green burial and horticulture practices through presentations and panel discussions
+Laurel Hill staff engages with and educates local communities interested in learning more about Laurel Hill’s green burial and horticulture practices through presentations and panel discussions.